Categories: NewsUncategorized

 The legendary beer company is angling to become the official beer of music and good times for young Mexican-Americans across the country.

-Tecate was brewed in Tecate, Mexico in 1943, and since then has grown to where its iconic blue and red cans became the “official beer of boxing,” sponsoring major fights like championship bouts between Oscar De La Hoya and Floyd Mayweather.
+Tecate was brewed in Tecate, in 1943, and since then has grown to where its iconic blue and red cans became the “official beer of boxing,” sponsoring major fights like championship bouts between Oscar De La Hoya and Floyd Mayweather.

 But times have changed, and so must Tecate.